flashsoft-eu/rs-webhook-github-app-star-invite/readme.md

-## Github App to create "semi-open" repositories
+# Github Service to create "semi-open" repositories

-### How it works
+## How it works

-So currently this app works like this:
+So currently the service works like this(was simplified in 2025):

-- there is a map of of preview repos and their corresponding "real" repos
-- the current implementation uses an app that installed on two organizations(a user counts as an organization too)
-- app will monitor star and unstar events on preview repos
-- when a preview repo is starred, the user will be invited to the "real" repo
+- a single repo is montored for stars and unstars
-- when a preview repo is unstarred, the user will be removed from the "real" repo
+- when a user stars the repo, an invite is sent to the user to join the organization
+- the user accepts the invite and becomes a member of the organization
+- the organisation members can see all the private repositories of the organization

 Also there is an user bot that will monitor the user's starred repos and will comment to discusion if the user stars a preview repo and the invite is sent.